tazeek/plotly-mt5-analysis/README.md

 * Support and Resistance
 * Relative Strength Index (RSI) Divergences

 In the trading community, it is recommended that you should have two different charts when viewing the same forex market: one for analysis, one for making your trades.
-Hence, the need for a second dashboard.
+Hence, the need for a second dashboard (which is this project itself! :laughing:).

-Some of the features were not available and required calculation by hand (**Currency Strength Analysis**).